benzen/api-docs/README.md

 <img align="right" width="140" src="https://raw.githubusercontent.com/cljsinfo/cljs.info/master/00-scrap/cljs_logo_v10-01.png">
 [![Build Status](https://travis-ci.org/cljsinfo/api-docs.svg)](https://travis-ci.org/cljsinfo/api-docs) | __[Project Website](http://cljsinfo.github.io/api-docs/)__

+Hello!
+We are building a ClojureScript website.
+A section of this website will be devoted to providing beautiful and informative documentation for the core library and syntax.
+This repo is dedicated to creating this documentation data.

 Some details:

 - [`docs/`](docs) has a simple plaintext file for every symbol